volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 [ERROR]  You can read more about the rule here: <link>
 ```

+Similarly, for the Line hitter pattern previously mentioned:
+And speaking of that pesky Line hitter pattern we chatted about earlier:
+___
 Or in case of Line hitter pattern, as it was discussed erlier:

 ```shell